Search 0 Items

 Wikimedia Commons

-The good news is that you are less likely to experience tearing or episiotomy if you are breathing deeply, and allowing your body to feel calm and relaxed without tension, relaxing your pelvic floor and going with your own urge to push rather than holding your breathe and being told when to push (purple pushing).
+The good news is that you are less likely to experience tearing or episiotomy if you are breathing deeply and allowing your body to feel calm and relaxed without tension, relaxing your pelvic floor and going with your own urge to push rather than holding your breathe and being told when to push (purple pushing).

 The breathing technique is very easy to master.